Harriet Brooks Award

 Eligibility: Active WiN Canada members, who have not previously received the WiN Canada Leadership Award or Harriet Brooks Award are eligible for this award.

 Nominations: All active WiN Canada members may recommend a candidate for this award.
-Nominations and supporting materials will be accepted in August for the year in which the award will be given.
+Nominations and supporting materials will be accepted until Tuesday, September 7, 2021, at 11:59 pm EST.

 Evaluation Criteria: Nominations will be evaluated solely on the information provided in the nomination form and supporting documentation.
 The nominee should be someone who has gone above and beyond and has exhibited exceptional skills in the following categories: